The world this wiki

 Finnish liftmaker.
-On April 29th 2026 Kone announced it would combine with Germany's TKE to form the world's biggest liftmaker.
+In 2026 Kone announced it would combine with Germany's TKE to form the world's biggest liftmaker.
 Kone will pay €5bn in cash and give €15.2bn-worth of shares in the merged business to Advent and Cinven, a pair of private-equity firms that five years earlier led a consortium to acquire TKE for €17.2bn.
 Kone, working with CVC, another private-equity outfit, had also bid for the business at the time.
 TKE's stint in private-equity hands has forced it to become more competitive.

 The merged company will have a global market share of about 28%, according to Jefferies, an investment bank—several floors above America's Otis, the current leader with 18%, and Switzerland's Schindler, which had vied for second place against Kone with 15%.
 Kone claims the deal will yield cost savings of €700m a year.